geomoose/geomoose-website/source/demos.rst

 GeoMoose 3
 ----------

-GeoMoose 3 has two demos.
+GeoMoose 3 is the current major version of GeoMoose.
 The full (or desktop) version is the primary development target and strives to showcase all of GeoMoose's features.
-The lite (or mobile) version is stripped down to be simpler and easier to use on small touch screens.
-Click on one of the icons below to try the full or lite versions.
+Click on the icon below to try the full version.

 .. raw:: html